jaehee0113/MmkgRelationExtractor/README.md

 Installation Instructions
 -------------------------

-**Java application**
+### Java application

+**Make sure to examine the config files (e.g. DBpediaSpotlightConfig.java as API_URL constant will need to be changed) before running the application!**

 > - Create a Maven project
 > - Maven build - compile
 > - Run the application with the following VM arguments: (**-Xms8g -Xmx9g**)
 > - Before running the application, a local server that returns a frame needs to be run.
-Please refer to 'Important Information' section.
+Please refer to 'Running SemaforSocketServer to extract frames' section.

-**Python application**
+### Python application

 > - Run local server to run the application locally.
 > - Go to app folder for more detailed instruction.